Greaterist/Proton-GE-Latest/README.md

 ```
 ### Manual
 1. Download Proton-GE-Latest Installer.sh
-2. make it executable
+2. Make it executable
-3. launch it
+3. Launch it